Best daily deals

 How does the Sennheiser HD 350BT connect?

 The Sennheiser HD 350BT operates via Bluetooth 5.0 and stays connected whether you use it indoors or outdoors.
-Unfortunately, the Sennheiser HD 350BT lacks a 3.5mm input, so you can’t get the full high-resolution experience from your FLAC files with this headset.
-To make up for the lack of wired audio, the headphones support quite a few Bluetooth codecs: SBC, AAC, aptX, and aptX Low-Latency.
+Unfortunately, it lacks a 3.5mm input, so you can’t get the full high-resolution experience from your FLAC files with this headset.
+To make up for the lack of wired audio, the headphones support quite a few Bluetooth codecs: SBC, AAC, aptX, and aptX low latency.

 The Sennheiser HD 350BT Bluetooth headphones balled up on top of a green winter coat.